iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Metric Space Introduction.md

 ---
+### **Convergences**

+Sometimes, when there are infinitely many things in the metric space, one would like to characterize specific elements in it via limit, please read [Convergence, Completeness in Metric Space](Convergence,%20Completeness%20in%20Metric%20Space.md) for more information.

+---
 ### **Equivalences of Metrics**

 We introduce 2 type of equivalence between metric spaces.
 These are just the standard math stuff and can be found as a wiki topic [here](https://en.wikipedia.org/wiki/Equivalence_of_metrics).